 Oh Kokoist, how we heart you so much.
 I’m warning you, you may need pen and paper to write all my recommendations.

-Those are #1 The Toffee Collection # E-169-173.
-They are sheer very natural tone nudes which can accent any skin tone, and really bring out the delicateness of any hand.
+- #1 The Toffee Collection # E-169-173.
+They are sheer very natural tone nudes that can accent any skin tone, and really bring out the delicateness of any hand.

-Leafgel has a lot of deep reds you’ll want to get your hands on.
+Leafgel has a lot of deep reds you’ll want to get your hands on, like #611 and #517.

-A classic red can be found in #006 or #007, and #008 is my absolute favorite kind of red, its a red orange, it is the only red I can wear, and clients love it too.
+A classic red can be found in #006 or #007, and #008 is my absolute favorite kind of red; it’s a red-orange (the only red I can wear) and clients love it too.

-And as I’ve mentioned earlier most Japanese gels, provide a bit of stretch promoting a little bit of self-leveling and anti-chipping properties.
+As I’ve mentioned earlier, most Japanese gels provide a bit of stretch promoting a little bit of self-leveling and anti-chipping properties.

 All color gel from these 3 brands do not have base gel in them so make sure you apply them right over a layer of base gel.

-Some Japanese Gel Brands like Vetro and Presto offer their colors in a brush-on type bottle, and there really isn’t a big downside from these containers vs jars, unless storage is a big deal for you because I find that pots are easier to store.
+Some Japanese Gel Brands like Vetro and Presto offer their colors in a brush-on type bottle.
+There really isn’t a big downside to these containers vs jars, unless storage is a big deal for you because I find that pots are easier to store.

-With that being said, when using pots, I recommend having 3 brushes for your color applications.
+I recommend having 3 brushes for your color applications.
 One for light colors, another for dark, and a separate one for glitters.
-While you may say wow, that’s a lot, the good news is you get to go shopping.
+While you may say: Wow, that’s a lot!… The good news is you get to go shopping.

-Have a merry start to your week, I’ll see you in the next one.
+Have a merry rest of your week, I’ll see you in the next one.